-Bus or Transportation Misconduct (see Board policy JFCC and procedure JFCC-AP) - An important objective of the Camdenton R-III School District and the Camdenton R-III School transportation department is to offer a safe, effective and efficient transportation program.
+Bus or Transportation Misconduct (see Board policy JFCC and procedure JFCC-

+AP) - An important objective of the Camdenton R-III School District and the Camdenton R-III School transportation department is to offer a safe, effective and efficient transportation program.
 Safety rules for bus riders can be found in procedure JFCC-AP.
 The rules of conduct and consequences listed have been established to maintain safe passage of students riding buses to and from school.
 These rules apply while students are on the bus and at, or near, bus stops.
-Certain discipline problems may occur on buses that are serious enough to cause the principal(s) to disregard a step-by-step approach and take more significant action to resolve the problems.
-Violations such as smoking on the school bus, use of profanity, fighting, use of any form of drugs, refusing to follow reasonable directions of the bus driver, and other types of serious misbehavior may result in immediate and/or permanent suspension from riding the school bus.
+Certain discipline problems may occur on a bus that are serious enough to cause the principal(s) or other designees to disregard a step-by-step approach and take more significant action to resolve the problems.
+Violations such as smoking on the school bus, use of profanity, fighting, use of any form of drugs, refusing to follow reasonable directions of the bus driver, and other types of serious misbehavior may result in immediate and/or permanent suspension from riding the school bus and/or additional discipline consequences.
 The sequence of consequences may be changed, and other rules may be established as determined necessary by school administrators to ensure proper safety standards.

-1. Inappropriate Conduct.
+1. Inappropriate Conduct

 Standing while bus is moving, yelling, littering in the bus, use of food or drink, not sitting in assigned seat, shoving or pushing, not following directives of drivers, etc.

+First Offense: Detention and parent contact.

+Second Offense: Detention.

-Number of Offenses Consequences Loss of Privilege First Offense: Saturday School; parent contact.
-Red card (length determined by administrator) Second Offense: Saturday School; Red card (length determined by administrator) Subsequent Offense: Saturday School for each action following the initial warning and thereafter, or loss of riding privileges.
-Red card (length determined by administrator)
+Third Offense: Detention -for each action following the initial warning and thereafter, or loss of riding privileges.

-2. Throwing Items (in or out of the bus) (includes shooting rubber bands or paper wads.)
+2. Throwing Items (in or out of the bus)

+This includes shooting rubber bands or paper wads.